The Strasbourg Observatory is in charge of the processing of the data of the SVOM mission MXT camera .

 The Mission

 The SVOM mission (see https://www.svom.eu/ and more ) is a Franco-Chinese mission dedicated to the study of the most distant explosions of stars, the gamma-ray bursts.
 The mission includes 4 main instruments aboard a satellite in low-earth orbit (ECLAIR and GRM in hard X-rays and gamma rays, MXT in soft X-rays, and VT in visible) as well as dedicated ground telescopes for the detection and follow-up of the gamma-ray bursts detected from the satellite, using alerts transmitted via a continuous link with VHF antennas.
-SVOM will be launched in mid 2023.
+SVOM has been successfully launched in 22 June from the Xichang base.

 Like other GRB missions (e.g. Swift or Fermi ), the management of SVOM alerts will be assigned to Burst Advocates who will survey all activities connected with the alert, act as points of contact for the non-SVOM world, and eventually take decisions about the follow-up of the source (get more)